 Services provided by the consortium members

 Trnava University is responsible for the overall project coordination in Slovakia, along with scientific coordination, sample management and analysis.
-Healthy regions are primarily in charge of community-related work, Ligue against Cancer oversees integration with existing national programs and strategies, and works towards increasing awareness about the cancer burden and cancer risk, informing and educating the wide public about the importance of prevention, early detection and early treatment.
+Healthy regions are primarily in charge of community-related work, League Against Cancer oversees integration with existing national programs and strategies, and works towards increasing awareness about the cancer burden and cancer risk, informing and educating the wide public about the importance of prevention, early detection and early treatment.

 Slovak consortium partners are also receiving assistance and expertise from the Ministry of Health of the Slovak Republic.
 Together they are working mainly in two impact areas: